yomidevs/jmdict-yomitan/readme.md

 - The **JMnedict** project is [also somewhat active](https://www.edrdg.org/jmwsgi/updates.py?svc=jmdict&i=1) although arguably less relevant.
 However, there is an old version of JMnedict from before it was [updated by stephenmk](https://github.com/FooSoft/yomichan-import/pull/41); the old version is structured in such a way that you get a lot of search bloat when searching any kanji or kana so we strongly recommend you download the newest JMnedict at least once.

 - The **KANJIDIC** project [does not appear to be as active](https://www.edrdg.org/wiki/index.php/KANJIDIC_Project), so it is probably fine not to update it.

+### 漢字使い参考 vs JMdict Forms

+There is a very old version of the JMdict Forms dictionary floating around under the name 漢字使い参考 dating back to 2021 or so.
+We recommend you update to the latest version of JMdict Forms from that so that you get the benefits of the latest JMdict data.

 ## Acknowledgements